pingcap/docs-cn/dev/how-to/scale/horizontally.md

 > **Note:**
 >
-> If your TiDB cluster is deployed using Ansible, see [Scale the TiDB Cluster Using TiDB-Ansible](/how-to/scale/with-ansible.md).
+> If your TiDB cluster is deployed using Ansible, see [Scale the TiDB Cluster Using TiDB Ansible](/how-to/scale/with-ansible.md).

 The following part shows you how to add or delete PD, TiKV or TiDB nodes.